wallnerryan/pwx-app-catalog/apps/GitOps/GitLab/README.md

 ### Easily manage these with Portworx

-Gitlab does not provide management aroud storage changed. *portworx does*
+Gitlab does not provide management around storage changes such as capacity and movement. *portworx does*

 Let Portworx automatically manage replication, capacity management and backup & restore for Gitlab.